kdeldycke/chessboard/README.rst

 .. code-block:: bash

-    $ chessboard
+    $ chessboard --help
     Usage: chessboard [OPTIONS] COMMAND [ARGS]...

       Python CLI to explore chessboard positions.

     Options:
       --version             Show the version and exit.
+      -l, --length INTEGER  Length of the board.
+      -h, --height INTEGER  Height of the board.
       -v, --verbose         Print much more debug statements.
       --help                Show this message and exit.

 Third-party